MDSVISHNUMOHAN/Futurense-Internship/README.md

 WEEK-1

+In week-1 we worked on basic if-else conditions and functions to solve small real life problems
-Python program to add two numbers Maximum of two numbers in Python.

-Python Program for factorial of a number.

-Python Program for simple interest Python Program for compound interest.
+Python program to add two numbers Maximum of two numbers in Python, factorial of a number, simple interest Python Program for compound interest, check Armstrong Number, area of a circle,print all Prime numbers in an Interval, for n-th Fibonacci number.

-Python Program to check Armstrong Number.

-Python Program for Program to find area of a circle.

-Python program to print all Prime numbers in an Interval.

-Python program to check whether a number is Prime or not.

-Python Program for n-th Fibonacci number.

 WEEK-2

+In week to we worked on python data structures like tuples,lists,dictionaries

+These are the questions we worked on:
-Python program to flatten tuple of list to tuple.

-Python program to convert Set into Tuple and Tuple into Set.

-Convert List of Dictionary to Tuple list Python.

-Python Sort tuple list by Nth element of tuple.

-Python Program to find tuple indices from other tuple list.
+Python program to flatten tuple of list to tuple, convert Set into Tuple and Tuple into Set,convert List of Dictionary to Tuple list Python, Python Sort tuple list by Nth element of tuple, find tuple indices from other tuple list.